kdews/s-latissima-mutation-annotation/README.md

 ```
 snpEff_summary.html
 ```
 HTML file with extensive summary of SnpEff annotations in your VCF file.

-Examples:
+Here are some example figures:

 1. Plot of variant frequency by region (relative to genes)